 The external SD card memory operates much slower than the phone’s internal memory, so it is always best to have your apps in the phones internal memory.
 Also while taking photos and videos, it is better to use the phones internal memory and as soon as possible move or transfer the photos and Videos to the external microSD card.
 This way the camera performs better, and you can free up the internal memory whenever you get a chance.

-Both removable and non removable smartphone battery have their advantages and disadvantages.
-We will discuss the advantages and disadvantages of having a removable or a non removable battery in smartphones
+Both removable and non removable mobile phone battery have their advantages and disadvantages.
+We will discuss the advantages and disadvantages of having a removable or a non removable battery in mobile phones

 The main advantage of having smartphones with replaceable battery are that in case the phone hangs-up or freezes-up, you can simply remove and reinsert the battery to reboot the phone.
 The second major advantage of having a removable battery was that you could have a fully charged spare battery, which could be exchanged for the dead battery in the phone and have a ful charged phone which could work for hours.

-Both of these advantages of having a removable battery in a smartphone is not there any more.
+Both of these advantages of having a removable battery in a mobile phone is not there any more.
 Latest smartphones have keyboard shortcut buttons to reboot a hanged or frozen smartphone operating system.
-The advantage of being able to replace dead batteries with a fully charged batteries have been neutralised with modern day USB Power Banks which can recharge a dead or low battery smartphone on the run.
+The advantage of being able to replace dead batteries with a fully charged batteries have been neutralised with modern day USB Power Banks which can recharge a dead or low battery mobile phone on the run.

 This is the link to buy all kinds of Mobile phone accessories from Amazon India website.
 They have the latest mobile phone accessories like Power Banks, Selfie Sticks, mobile phone covers, scratch protection films and a lot more.